CygnusX-26/blog/docs/Tutorials/klodd.md

 Though the service is great, the documentation for new CTF developers is less than ideal.

 Some CTF challenges, particularly those involving prototype pollution and remote code execution, can potentially allow competitors to interfere with each other, whether out of malice or simply by solving the challenge.
 In these situations, it can be difficult to deploy challenges in a way that keeps CTFs fun and competitive for everyone.
 Klodd solves this problem, by giving each team their own deployment that is identical to everyone else's.

+{: .warning}
+You are responsible for properly configuring a wildcard DNS record to point these subdomains at your cluster.
+Ensure that TLS is properly configured in Traefik as well.

 ## Authentiation